How We're Helping in the Fight Against Coronavirus

 Given the unknowns about coronavirus, health care workers need protection that is more than just adequate.
 China recently announced that some Wuhan patients who had recovered from the virus were still testing positive and would be quarantined upon release from the hospital, which shows just how difficult the fight to contain and stop the spread of the virus may turn out to be.

-Paulson Manufacturing is determined to provide excellent protection for workers against coronavirus and other infectious diseases.
+Paulson International is determined to provide excellent protection for workers against coronavirus and other infectious diseases.
 Contact us for more information about goggles and face shields to protect your employees and contractors as researchers learn more about coronavirus.